 —Lisa Pohlmann, NRCM Executive Director

-Watch a video and read the Down East magazine story about the new Katahdin Woods and Waters National Monument, including an interview with NRCM’s Cathy Johnson.
+Watch a video and read the Down East magazine story about the Katahdin Woods and Waters National Monument, including an interview with NRCM’s Cathy Johnson.